DHBW-Inf20/cppChess/docs/index.md

 Depending on your selection in the settings menu, moving your figures works in different ways.
 If you enable the output of the possible moves, you have to enter the coordinate (f.E.
 E2) of the figure you want to move.
 Then you get a numbered list of possible moves.
 To select a move, enter the index of respective move.
 If the output of the possible moves is disabled, you first have to enter the coordinate of the figure to select it.
 Then you have to enter another coordinate of the square, you want the figure to move to. <br>

 There is always the option to view the current material comparison.
 Each figure has a material value in pawn units.
-Therefore a pawn is worth 1 point, while bishop and knight are worth 3 points, rooks 5 points and queens 9 points.
+Therefore a pawn is worth 1 point, while bishops and knights are worth 3 points, rooks 5 points and queens 9 points.
 The material comparison tells you, whether you are up or down how many points of material on the board. <br>

 The orientation of the board adapts to the player, who has the move.
 Therefore, the board rotates after every move.
 The players get a notification when they are in check.
 If a checkmate or stalemate is on the board, the game ends and the result is announced. <br>